 Most people who have this problem reach out to a chiropractor for migraines.
 Others also take medication or try other remedies like exercising or using hot and cold therapy.

-Many patients suffering from severe headaches have noticed significant improvements after they started receiving adjustments.
+Many patients suffering from a headache when bending over or doing other activities have noticed significant improvements after they started receiving adjustments.
 Some had to wait for several weeks, while others felt their symptoms improve after the first adjustments.

 Case studies also reveal that many people who received upper cervical care for headaches and migraines successfully reduced or eliminated their symptoms.
-In a huge way, this has allowed sick and suffering people to go back to their old routine and enjoy living bothered by illness.
+In a huge way, this has allowed sick and suffering people to return to their old routine and enjoy living bothered by illness.

-Contact a local chiropractor for migraines today and learn more about the fantastic benefits of getting upper cervical chiropractic adjustments.
+Contact a local chiropractor for migraines today and learn more about the fantastic benefits of getting Upper Cervical Chiropractic adjustments.
+It's about time you put an end to things like "headache when bending over" or any type of pesky headache for that matter!